Batangas Tagalog: Vocabulary

-Locative adjectives are iré or aré (this) and rine or dine (here).
 Vocabulary is also divergent.
-Batangan Tagalog has several translations of the word "fall", depending on how a person falls.
-They may have nagdagasa (slipped), nagtingkuró (lost their balance) or nagsungabâ (fallen on their face.)
+Batangas Tagalog has several translations of the word "fall", depending on how a person falls.
+They may have nagdagasâ (slipped), nagtingkuró (lost their balance) or nagsungabâ (fallen on their face.)

 To the confusion of other Tagalog speakers, Batangueños use the phrase Hindî pô akó nagyayabang! to mean "I am not telling a lie!"; common Tagalog speakers would say Hindî pô akó nagsisinungaling!
 To them, the former statement means "I am not bragging (or boasting)!"

 A panday is a handyman in Batangas and a smith in Manila.
 An apáw is "mute" ("overflow" in common Tagalog [ápaw]; "mute" is pipi).
 An exclamation of disbelief is anlaah!, roughly a shorter translation of walâ iyán ("that's nothing" or "false") in common Tagalog.

 The Batangas dialect is also known for the particle eh.
 While it is used throughout the province, some variations exist (such as ala eh).
 This particle has no intrinsic meaning; its closest equivalent in English is in the conversational context of "Well,...".
 In other cases, it can show that the preceding word is the cause of something, much as kasi would be used.
 The particle eh is also spoken in other native Tagalog-speaking areas and by second-language speakers w/ the same closest English translation mentioned above w/out its variants like ala eh.

 Batangas dialect is known for the term laang, translated as "only" or "just", their version of lang in Manila and their own shortened version of lámang.